Lucas Masoero

-Lucas Gabriel Masoero Masi (born 1 February 1995) is an Argentine professional footballer who plays as a centre-back for Ekstraklasa club Bruk-Bet Termalica Nieciecza.
+Lucas Gabriel Masoero Masi (born 1 February 1995) is an Argentine professional footballer who plays as a centre-back for I liga club Bruk-Bet Termalica Nieciecza.

 Club career

-In June 2018, he joined Bulgarian First League club Lokomotiv Plovdiv on a free transfer from Deportivo Maipú.
+In June 2018, Masoero joined Bulgarian First League club Lokomotiv Plovdiv on a free transfer from Deportivo Maipú.
 He began his career with Independiente Rivadavia, but left for Deportivo Maipú in 2017.

-On 10 July 2021, he signed a two-year contract with Russian Premier League club Nizhny Novgorod.
+On 10 July 2021, Masoero signed a two-year contract with Russian Premier League club Nizhny Novgorod.
 On 18 December 2022, Masoero extended his contract until 2025.
 He was released from his contract by mutual consent on 31 August 2023.

 On 5 September 2023, Masoero signed a two-year contract with Universitatea Cluj in Romania.

 On 29 June 2025, Masoero moved to Polish Ekstraklasa club Bruk-Bet Termalica Nieciecza, signing a two-year deal.